-It's all about the American craze of festive Turducken in my Country Butcher Shop this year.
+It's all about the American craze of festive Turducken in my Country Butcher Shop.
 Each year we prepare more and more of this speciality poultry roast for clients.

 What is a Turducken?